jshape/hot-news-timemachine/README.md

 Hot News Timemachine swaps out the boring, current “news” story that you are reading for a much more interesting, old fashioned one.

-If you want to investigate the amazing historical insights raised your discovered article more, then you can click the provided link to the Trove hosted original newspaper, a searchable scan of our rich media heritage.
+If you want to investigate the amazing historical insights raised your discovered article further, then you can click the provided link to Trove’s original newspaper article, a searchable scan of our rich media heritage.
 Or you can find related content from the Humanities Networked Infrastructure (HuNI) collection.